PrismLibrary/Prism-Documentation/docs/dependency-injection/add-custom-container.md

 - The container must support Transient and Singleton registrations
 - The container must support registering a specified instance
 - The container must support keyed registrations / resolving by name
+- The container must support accessing it's service registrations
-- The container must support all three Prism platforms (WPF, UWP, Xamarin.Forms)
+- The container must support all three Prism platforms (WPF, Uno/WinUI/UWP, Xamarin.Forms)

 In this topic we wil be creating a conatiner extension for the Grace DI container.